jacobhood/Challonge-DotNet/README.md

 Coverage is not yet complete, and until then, the test project will remain under active development.
 It will also be updated as needed for testing any changes to the library.

 ## Notes

-These observations come from my own testing and may not be totally accurate.
+These observations result from experimenting and debugging, so they may not be totally accurate.

 - Match attachment files must be images.
 - The `Participant` returned from `UndoCheckInParticipantAsync` has the correct checked-in status, but this is not the case for the `Participant`